-Three offers Pay As You Go bundles such as 12GB data for £10 and 40GB for £15.
-You’ll get inclusive roaming in 71 destinations, and Three+ rewards.
+Three offers Pay As You Go ‘Data Packs’ with inclusive roaming in 71 destinations, 5G coverage, and Three+ rewards.

-In this article, we’ll review Three’s Pay As You Go service, including the bundles available and how to get them.
-We’ll also look at some of the included features such as Go Roam and Three+, along with the coverage available and how you can keep your current phone number.
+In this article, we’ll review Three’s Pay As You Go service, including all of their Data Pack bundles and the features that you’ll get on them.
+We’ll also look at the coverage available and how you can keep your current phone number when switching to the deals.

 The following table shows Three’s Data Pack bundles: